UniMath/UniMath/README.md

     make

-in the main directory (where this `README.md`) file is.
+in the main directory (where this `README.md` file is).
 The library takes about one coffee break to compile.

 ## Installation